jbcoe/value_types/DRAFT.md

 The class template `indirect` confers value-like semantics on a free-store-allocated object.
 An `indirect` may hold an object of a class `T`.
 Copying the `indirect` will copy the object `T`.
-When a parent object contains a member of type `indirect<T>` and is accessed through a const access path, `const`ness will propagate from the parent object to the instance of `T` owned by the `indirect` member.
+When an `indirect<T>` is accessed through a const access path, constness will propagate to the owned object.

 The class template `polymorphic` confers value-like semantics on a dynamically-allocated object.
 A `polymorphic<T>` may hold an object of a class publicly derived from `T`.
 Copying the `polymorphic<T>` will copy the object of the derived type.
-A const `polymorphic<T>` propagates the constness to the owned `T`.
+When a `polymorphic<T>` is accessed through a const access path, constness will propagate to the owned object.

 This proposal is a fusion of two earlier individual proposals, P1950 and P0201.
 The design of the two proposed class templates is sufficiently similar that they